Christopher K. Peace

 Over the years, Peace has always been an active member of his community serving it in a volunteer capacity through these statewide and community groups: LEAD VA Statewide Board; Library of Virginia Foundation Statewide Board; Metro Richmond Habitat for Humanity Board; Sorensen Institute for Political Leadership Statewide Board; Hanover Republican Committee; Heritage and History of Hanover County, Inc.; Hanover County Historical Society; Hanover Association of Businesses/Chamber of Commerce; Hanover Safe Place; Hanover Ruritan Club; Mechanicsville Businessmen’s Association; New Kent Chamber of Commerce; Sons of the American Revolution; Washington and Henry Fraternal Lodge and the Scottish Rite.
 Peace currently serves on the Board of Trustees of the St. John’s Church Foundation.

-An attorney, Peace owns his own law firm, and is an active member of the Virginia State Bar and the bar association of the District of Columbia.
+An attorney, Peace owns his own law firm, and is an active member of the Virginia State Bar.
 He taught legal studies as an adjunct professor of legal studies at Virginia Commonwealth University’s Wilder School of Government and Public Affairs.
 An avid history buff, Peace established the Road to Revolution State Heritage Trail to honor the life and influence of Virginia’s first governor Patrick Henry and those who played a role in liberating Virginia from Colonial rule.
 Prior to his public service in the legislature, Peace worked at McGuire Woods Consulting, a national public affairs and public relations firm, and began his public affairs career by working as a law clerk for the Richmond City Attorney and Virginia’s Attorney General.

 Peace graduated from St. Christopher’s School, received a Bachelor of Arts degree in English from Hampden-Sydney College and earned his law degree from the University of Richmond.
 Along with their daughter, Camden, son, Henry, and dog, Laney, Chris and his wife, Ashley, make their home in Old Church and attend St. Peter’s Episcopal Church in New Kent, Virginia